reduxjs/redux-toolkit/docs/usage/rtk-query/cached-data.md

 _see also: [tagTypes](../../api/rtk-query/createApi#tagtypes)_

 For RTK Query, _tags_ are just a name that you can give to a specific collection of data to control caching and invalidation behavior for refetching purposes.
+It can be considered as a 'label' attached to cached data that is read after a `mutation`, to decide whether the data should be affected by the mutation.

 Tags are defined in the `tagTypes` argument when defining an api.
-For example, in an application that has both `Posts` and `Users`, you would define `tagTypes: ['Posts', 'Users']` when calling `createApi`.
+For example, in an application that has both `Posts` and `Users`, you might define `tagTypes: ['Post', 'User']` when calling `createApi`.

 An individual `tag` has a `type`, represented as a `string` name, and an optional `id`, represented as a `string` or `number`.
-It can be represented as a plain string (such as `'Posts'`), or an object in the shape `{type: string, id?: string|number}` (such as `[{type: 'Posts', id: 1}]`).
+It can be represented as a plain string (such as `'Post'`), or an object in the shape `{type: string, id?: string|number}` (such as `[{type: 'Post', id: 1}]`).

 ### Providing tags

 _see also: [Anatomy of an endpoint](../../api/rtk-query/createApi#anatomy-of-an-endpoint)_

+A _query_ can have it's cached data _provide_ tags.
+Doing so determines which 'tag' is attached to the cached data returned by the query.

-A _query_ can _provide_ tags to the cache.
-The `providesTags` argument can either be an array of `string` (such as `['Posts']`), `{type: string, id?: string|number}` (such as `[{type: 'Posts', id: 1}]`), or a callback that returns such an array.
+The `providesTags` argument can either be an array of `string` (such as `['Post']`), `{type: string, id?: string|number}` (such as `[{type: 'Post', id: 1}]`), or a callback that returns such an array.
 That function will be passed the result as the first argument, the response error as the second argument, and the argument originally passed into the `query` method as the third argument.
 Note that either the result or error arguments may be undefined based on whether the query was successful or not.

 ### Invalidating tags

 _see also: [Anatomy of an endpoint](../../api/rtk-query/createApi#anatomy-of-an-endpoint)_

+A _mutation_ can _invalidate_ specific cached data based on the tags.
+Doing so determines which cached data will be either refetched or removed from the cache.

-A _mutation_ can _invalidate_ specific tags in the cache.
-The `invalidatesTags` argument can either be an array of `string` (such as `['Posts']`), `{type: string, id?: string|number}` (such as `[{type: 'Posts', id: 1}]`), or a callback that returns such an array.
+The `invalidatesTags` argument can either be an array of `string` (such as `['Post']`), `{type: string, id?: string|number}` (such as `[{type: 'Post', id: 1}]`), or a callback that returns such an array.
 That function will be passed the result as the first argument, the response error as the second argument, and the argument originally passed into the `query` method as the third argument.
 Note that either the result or error arguments may be undefined based on whether the mutation was successful or not.

 ## Default cache handling behaviour

 By default, RTK Query will manage the cache for a given query endpoint based on the supplied query parameters.
 The parameters are serialized and stored internally as a a `queryCacheKey` for the request.
 Any future request that produces the same `queryCacheKey` (i.e. called with the same parameters, factoring serialization) will be de-duped against the original, and will share the same data and updates. i.e. two separate components performing the same request will use the same cached data.

-When a request is attempted, if the data already exists in the cache, then that data is served and no request is sent to the server.
+When a request is attempted, if the data already exists in the cache, then that data is served and no new request is sent to the server.
 Otherwise, if the data does not exist in the cache, then a new request is sent, and the returned response is stored in the cache.

-As long as there is an active 'subscription' to the data (e.g. if a component is mounted that calls a query hook for the endpoint), then the data will remain in the cache.
+As long as there is an active 'subscription' to the data (e.g. if a component is mounted that calls a `useQuery` hook for the endpoint), then the data will remain in the cache.
 Once the subscription is removed (e.g. when last component subscribed to the data unmounts), after an amount of time (default 60 seconds), the data will be removed from the cache.

 ## Cache tags

 RTK Query uses the concept of 'tags' to determine whether a mutation for one endpoint intends to 'invalidate' some data that was 'provided' by a query from another endpoint.

 If cache data is being invalidated, it will either refetch the providing query (if components are still using that data) or remove the data from the cache.

 When defining an `api`, `createApi` accepts an array of tag type names for the `tagTypes` property, which is a list of possible tag name options that the queries for the `api` could provide.